Longest Lifespan, Why Do Japanese Live Longer a couple in thre garden

 • Post category:Your Health

-A recent statistic in the World Bank Group.
+A recent statistic from the World Bank Group.
 States that the Japanese have the longest lifespan in the world.
-Japanese men live to be 78 years old on average while the average lifespan of a Japanese woman is 85.
+Japanese men live to be 78 years old on average, while the average lifespan of a Japanese woman is 85.
 How do the Japanese do it?

 After personally experiencing the Japanese lifestyle in Tokyo for five years.
 I learned a little about why Japanese people live so long and will share some of their secrets.
 This month will feature.